MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 + __Your app requires UIAccess__.
 If your application specifies `UIAccess=true` in the `requestedExecutionLevel` element of the UAC manifest, conversion to UWP isn't supported currently.
 For more info, see [UI Automation Security Overview](https://msdn.microsoft.com/library/ms742884.aspx).

++ __Your app exposes COM objects__.
+Processes and extensions from within the package can register and use COM & OLE servers, both in-process and out-of-process (OOP).
+The Creators Update adds Packaged COM support which provides the ability to register OOP COM & OLE servers that are now visible outside the package.
+See [COM Server and OLE Document support for Desktop Bridge](https://blogs.windows.com/buildingapps/2017/04/13/com-server-ole-document-support-desktop-bridge/#bjPyETFgtpZBGrS1.97).

+   Packaged COM support works with existing COM APIs, but will not work for application extensions that rely upon directly reading the registry, as the location for Packaged COM is in a private location.

-+ __Your app exposes COM objects or GAC assemblies for use by other processes__.
-In the current release, your app cannot expose COM objects or GAC assemblies for use by processes originating from executables external to your Windows app package.
-Processes from within the package can register and use COM objects and GAC assemblies as normal, but they will not be visible externally.
++ __Your app exposes GAC assemblies for use by other processes__.
+In the current release, your app cannot expose GAC assemblies for use by processes originating from executables external to your Windows app package.
+Processes from within the package can register and use GAC assemblies as normal, but they will not be visible externally.
 This means interop scenarios like OLE will not function if invoked by external processes.

 + __Your app is linking C runtime libraries (CRT) in an unsupported manner__.
 The Microsoft C/C++ runtime library provides routines for programming for the Microsoft Windows operating system.
 These routines automate many common programming tasks that are not provided by the C and C++ languages.
 If your app utilizes C/C++ runtime library, you need to ensure it is linked in a supported manner.